What is Asthma? Causes, Symptoms, and Treatment

 Medically reviewed by Leigh Ann Anderson, PharmD.
 Last updated on Sep 8, 2020.

 What is Asthma?

-Although asthma cannot be cured, it can be controlled with medications and patients can live an active and normal lifestyle.
+- How is it treated?
+Although asthma cannot be cured, it can usually be well-controlled with medications.
+Many patients can live an active and normal lifestyle.

 What Happens During an Asthma Attack?